MiraGeoscience/octree-creation-app/docs/source/getting_started.rst

 Getting Started
 ===============

-Whether you are developer or an end-user, this page will help you get started with the **octree-creation**.
+Whether you are developer or an end-user, this page will help you get started with the **octree-creation-app**.

 .. contents::